 There is a variety of alternative sub-methods for computing representations of sources of sound.
-One sub-variety, call it Surfaces, detects prospective hitpoints via surfaces of geometry and checks those points via a separate operation.
+One sub-variety, call it Surfaces, detects prospective hitpoints via surfaces of geometry (e.g. ellipsoids) and checks those points via a separate operation.
 Another sub-variety, call it Grids, searches a pre-computed grid and, in effect, combines detecting and checking into the search.

-A Grids method was generating computer-animations in 2005.
-A Grid is predifined in front of the Device.
+A Grid is predefined in a volume in front of the Device.
 At each point P of Grid, and for each sensor M of Device, is precomputed, and stored, the sum of the time of travel from Clicker to P plus the time of travel from P to M. A Grids method was introduced in U.S. Patent "Echo scope."
 The name "echoscope" is being replaced with "toascope" -- where "toa" represents "time-of-arrival."
 The method was inspired by the imaging sonar of dolphins.

 "Toa" stands for Time-Of-Arrival of an instance of a Feature of a wave.

 An echoscope has an array of sensors of waves.
 The waves have Features -- Hill and Valley being two possible examples.
 On the surface of a pond, a traveling hill-thing is an expanding ridge.
 In a volume, an expanding sphere.

 For each sensor M, the output of M is digitized and sent to a computer.
 Each such output might, for each Feature F, contain instances of F, and these instances are called F-Things.
 So, there can be Hill-Things and Valley-Things, for examples.